rarkebauer/image-abstraction-layer/README.md

 This is a project from Free Code Camp's backend certification

 This is a full stack javascript application that allows users to search for images and browse recent search queries.
 The search will return page titles, image links, and descriptive snippets.
-The user can paginate through the responses by adding a ?offset=2 parameter to the URL.
+The user can paginate through the responses by adding a ?offset=2 parameter to the URL for the second page, ?offset=3 parameter for the third page, etc.

 On your local system:
 search: http://localhost:3000/api/imagesearch/YOUR SEARCH TERM